 These things said he in the synagogue, as he taught in Capernaum.

 Cape Town is a part of the western Cape (there is also a northern and eastern) and there are numerous traces (cultural) that will support these claims.
 Also when looking at the verses themselves, this was a well known and accessible place in the ancient world.

-The word Cape is really what gives it away, and is an area of fishing, which is a overlooked occupation in ancient times.
+The word Cape, which is kinda in the outermost tip of a place, is really what gives it away.
+Also that the area was renowned for its fishing, which is an overlooked occupation in ancient times.
 You need not be a fisherman to understand that you catch way much more fish where the ocean is bigger, than in say the Mediterranean.
 There is also the case for mountains and paces like Mt.
 Carmel, mentioned often in the Bible.
 Well, you do the reasoning for the pictures below.

-First we have the modern city of Capernaum, located in ancient Persia...
+Below is the modern city of Capernaum, in ancient Persia...

 Uxolo lube nani